devfabiorm/maratonaJS-frontend-links/README.md

 ![MaratonaJS](http://s3.emerson.link/prints/2020-07-05-074937-06n3n.png)

-The MaratonaJS was a total free event whre the instructor [@emersonbrogadev](https://www.instagram.com/emersonbrogadev/) teach us how to built an API using NodeJS and ExpressJS, also using the lib JOI for validation and JWT to navigation and sessions control.
+The MaratonaJS was a total free event where the instructor [@emersonbrogadev](https://www.instagram.com/emersonbrogadev/) teach us how to built an API using NodeJS and ExpressJS, also using the lib JOI for validation and JWT to navigation and sessions control.

 Link to back-end here: